 Delaware schools, government offices close as storm dumps snow

-NEW CASTLE COUNTY, Del. - Schools and government offices in central and southern Delaware are closed as a winter storm dumps several inches of snow on the mid-Atlantic region.
+DOVER, Del. - Some schools and government offices in central and southern Delaware remained closed Tuesday, and others were operating on delayed schedules, in the aftermath of a winter storm that blasted the mid-Atlantic region and dumped more than a foot of snow in some parts of the state.

-State courts also were closed in all three Delaware counties, although the brunt of the storm was being felt in central Kent and southern Sussex counties.
+County government offices remained closed in Sussex County, where 14½ inches of snow was reported in Ellendale, and 12.1 inches in Seaford.

-The National Weather Service issued a winter storm warning in effect through 4 p.m. for Delaware, with expected snow accumulations of 6 to 12 inches.
+Schools remained closed in Kent County, where 12.2 inches of snow was reported in Harrington and 10 inches in Woodside.

 DOWNLOAD: FOX 29 NEWS APP